10 Best Shared Hosting Providers for 2022

 All plans come with Git, and all but the smallest plan offer unlimited cron jobs.
 Both are cool features that can come in useful.

-Hostinger has a custom control panel – hPanel, as they call it, is easy to use and intuitive.
+Hostinger has a custom control panel – hPanel, as they call it, that is easy to use and intuitive.
 Unfortunately, it lacks cPanel’s developer tools.

 In essence, hPanel is a spectacular solution for easing yourself into website hosting.
 If you have experience with cPanel, though, it takes a bit of getting used to.